crossterm-rs/crossterm/README.md

 # Cross-platform Terminal Manipulation Library

-Have you ever been disappointed when a terminal library for the Rust language was only written for UNIX systems?
-Crossterm provides clearing, input handling, styling, cursor movement and terminal actions for both Windows and UNIX systems.

-Crossterm aims to be simple and easy to call in code.
-Through the simplicity of Crossterm, you do not have to worry about the platform you are working with.

-This crate supports all UNIX and Windows terminals down to Windows 7 (not all terminals are tested, see [Tested Terminals](#tested-terminals) for more info).
+Crossterm is a pure-rust, terminal manipulation library that makes it possible to write cross-platform text-based interfaces (see [features](#features)).
+It supports all UNIX and Windows terminals down to Windows 7 (not all terminals are tested, see [Tested Terminals](#tested-terminals) for more info).

-> It's highly recommended to read the
+> It's recommended to read the
 > [Upgrade from 0.13 to 0.14](https://github.com/crossterm-rs/crossterm/wiki/Upgrade-from-0.13-to-0.14)
-> documentation, which explains everything you need to know.
+> documentation, which explains everything you need to know about .

 ## Table of Contents